-Trump threatens to hold back funding over 'rogue' Michigan decision on mail-in voting
+Trump threatens to hold back funding to states over 'rogue' moves on mail-in voting

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-President Trump is threatening to withhold federal funding from Michigan over its decision to issue applications for mail-in absentee ballots to all voters ahead of November's presidential election, claiming the move was "done illegally" and will lead to voter fraud.
+President Trump is threatening to withhold federal funding from Michigan and Nevada over their decisions to enact widespread mail-in voting in the upcoming election, claiming the moves were "done illegally" and will lead to voter fraud.

 Michigan Secretary of State Jocelyn Benson announced Tuesday that all registered voters in the crucial general election battleground state will be mailed an application to vote by mail in November so they do not have to risk exposure to the coronavirus by going out to the polls.